Littleton Public Schools Annual Report

 District reading results at all grades scored at or above 80 percent proficient and advanced in reading for the scond year in a row, some by as much as 15 percentage points above the state average.
 District writing scores improved in six of the eight grade levels tested.
 Math scores are the highest ever in some grade levels.
 Science scores continue to be high and are as much as 18 percentage points higher that the state.
 A focus on Tier One instruction results in impressive gains in the subgroup, Students with Disabilities.
 This group experienced gains in 24 of the 27 areas tested.

 LPS continues to be the only school district in the Denver metro area to be named, “Accredited with Distinction,” the state’s highest academic rating.
 Only 10 percent of Colorado’s school districts earn this distinction.
-LPS has earned it three times in three years.
+LPS has been "Accredited with Distinction" five years in a row.